s-fellner/BSA_Rolex/README.md

 ## General architecture

-In the picture below is described de general architecture of the technologies we used in our project.
+In the picture below is described the general architecture of the technologies we used in our project.

 <img src="https://user-images.githubusercontent.com/74456180/119887698-bc1aa700-bf34-11eb-8840-2e6763174f42.JPG" width="600" height="400">